buivlab/wasteclassifier/README.md

-# Week 4 Android tablet waste sorter: which bin?
+# PROG6002 - Programming the Internet of Things
+## Week 4 Smart Waste Terminal

-This is a no-build browser application for demonstrating on-device object detection and MQTT publication on an old Android tablet.
+This is an initiative to turn old smart phones and tablet into a smart waste terminal through a no-build browser application.
+It uses on-device object detection to classify rubbish.
 It shows which kerbside bin an item belongs in: 🔴 red (general waste), 🟡 yellow (recycling) or 🟢 green (food & garden organics).
 Everything runs in the browser with TensorFlow.js.
-The app publishes the label, bin, confidence and timing metadata; it does not publish camera images.
+The app then publishes the label, bin, confidence and timing metadata  via MQTT to control the attached phisical smart bin; it does not publish camera images.

 ## What students learn